 -- should have used "and then" to avoid dereferencing null

-6.25.2 Guidance to language users
+6.25.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.25.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.25.5 of ISO/IEC 24772-1:2022;

 Consider using short-circuit forms by default (errors resulting from the incorrect use of short-circuit forms are much less common), though this can make it more difficult to express the distinction between the cases where short-circuited evaluation is known to be needed (either for correctness or for performance) and those where it is not.